Kruithne/spooder/README.md

 Everything following a revision header is considered part of that revision until the next revision header or the end of the file, allowing for multiple SQL statements to be included in a single revision.

-When calling `db_update_schema_sqlite`, unapplied revisions will be applied in ascending order (regardless of order within the file) until the schema is up-to-date.
+When calling `db_update_schema_*`, unapplied revisions will be applied in ascending order (regardless of order within the file) until the schema is up-to-date.

 It is acceptable to omit keys.
 This can be useful to prevent repitition when managing stored procedures, views or functions.